Humans in 4D: Reconstructing and Tracking Humans with Transformers: Introduction

 This paper is unabashedly a systems paper.
-We explored various choices and put together the best combination.
-Our model will be made publicly available.
-There is an emerging trend, in computer vision as in natural language processing, of large pretrained models (sometimes also called ``foundation models'') which find widespread downstream applications and thus justify the scaling effort. \approachName~is such a large pre-trained model which could potentially be useful not just in computer vision, but also in robotics~\cite{patel2022learning,peng2018sfv,vasilopoulos2020reactive}, computer graphics~\cite{weng2022humannerf}, bio-mechanics, and other fields where analysis of the human figure and its movement from images or videos is needed.
+We make design choices that lead to the best systems for 3D human reconstruction and tracking in the wild.
+Our model is publicly available on the project webpage.
+There is an emerging trend, in computer vision as in natural language processing, of large pretrained models which find widespread downstream applications and thus justify the scaling effort. \approachName~is such a large pre-trained model which could potentially be useful not just in computer vision, but also in robotics~\cite{patel2022learning,peng2018sfv,vasilopoulos2020reactive}, computer graphics~\cite{weng2022humannerf}, bio-mechanics~\cite{pearl2023fusion}, and other fields where analysis of the human figure and its movement from images or videos is needed.

 Our contributions can be summarized as follows: \begin{enumerate} \item We propose an end-to-end ``transformerized'' architecture for human mesh recovery, \approachName.
 Without relying on domain-specific designs, we outperform existing approaches for 3D body pose reconstruction. \item Building on \approachName, we design \systemName~that can jointly reconstruct and track humans in video, achieving state-of-the-art results for tracking.